Crew 215 Greenhab Report 16Nov2019

 Notes on ATVs: Assigned to the director

 HabCar used and why, where?
-With DIRECTOR
+With Director

 CrewCar used and why, where?
 At Grand Junction awaiting Crew 216

-General notes and comments: N/A
+General Notes and Comments: N/A

-Summary of internet: Functional.
+Summary of internet: Functional

-Summary of suits and radios:
+Summary of suits and radios: Functional

-out during the day, plants were watered (20L).
-The heater automatically came on at 5pm.
+during the afternoon, plants were watered (8L,2.25 gal).
+Door closed at 5pm.

 Summary of Science Dome operations: Washed and crushed gypsum samples, Re-bagged